behe/beergame/README.md

-beergame
+Beergame
 ========

-A Ruby implementation of the MIT beergame
+A Ruby implementation of the MIT beergame.

+Current status: Work in progress, discovering the basic implementation one spec at a time.